4castRenewables/ens10/mlproject/README.md

       source <b>/path/to/&lt;venv-name&gt;</b>/bin/activate;
 </code></pre>

+10. In the `MLproject` file, define the `data-path` as the absolute path to the preprocessed ENS10 dataset.

-2. Run your experiment with mantik
+11. Run your experiment with mantik
 ```
 mantik runs submit <absolute path to maelstrom-radiation/mlproject directory> --backend-config unicore-config-venv.yaml --entry-point main --experiment-id <experiment ID> --run-name <run name> -v
 ```